Marquise Cut Diamond Guide – Everything You Need to Know

 marquise diamond search filter

-Unfortunately, the GIA does not grade the cut of fancy shaped diamonds, meaning that you are essentially on your own when evaluating the cut of a marquise shaped diamond.
-This is why you need to carefully inspect the stone’s appearance to make an informed decision about its cut quality.
+But unfortunately, the GIA does not grade the cut of fancy shaped diamonds, meaning that you are essentially on your own when evaluating the cut of a Marquise shaped diamond.
+This is why it’s important to carefully inspect the stone’s appearance to make an informed decision about its cut quality.

 Excellent Grading ( % )